-For decades Area 51 has been the facility that, allegedly, the US government have been keeping aliens, worked on creating UFO’s, and learned about alien-technology.
+For decades, Area 51 has been the facility that, allegedly, the US government have been keeping aliens, working on creating UFO’s, and learning about alien-technology.
 Any perceived discovery has always been globally classified.

 A number of high rollers in the tech and business field have openly come out and said that they believe in the existence of aliens.
 Diving into the knowledge and information available on this subject gives some credibility to their credence.

 The community of alien-believers has grown with easier accessibility of technology and social media.
 Within these communities, a quest for answers has begun.

 Storming Area 51 Facebook page

 A Facebook page was created for the event, with 2 million people having signed up to be potential participants.

 On their Facebook page, the creator of the group writes: “We will all meet up in Rural Nevada and coordinate our parties.
 If we Naruto run, we can move faster than their bullets.
 Let’s see those aliens”.